 The return route is via Merstham, Reigate and Betchworth.
 The route is 40 miles in total.

 A nice stretch of the legs or maybe a graduation from flat ride.
 Your choice!

-Coffee at the cafe and head home.
-One little kick up on Mill Way then blast down the Beaverbrook Roundabout.
+Coffee and cake at the cafe, and head home.
+One little kick up on Mill Way then blast down to the Beaverbrook Roundabout.